 Izzy snorted.
 "Are you kidding?
 It'd be on CNN in four hours."

 - It's a Small Net After All: Averted.
 While Facebook and Google are handy, digging stuff out of the labyrinth of the Internet is difficult, takes time, and doesn't always work.

 - Jurisdiction Friction: The main reason why Agent Hayes needs Amber's firm to help him out.

-- Never Mess with Granny: Mrs Kitsmiller has a revolver when Amber come to see her the first time, because the gopniki have been harassing her.
-Subverted — she not only don't know how to fire it, it's not loaded and she doesn't even know how to load it.
+- Never Mess with Granny: Mrs Kitsmiller greets Amber at the door with a revolver when Amber goes to her house the first time, because the gopniki have been harassing her.
+Subverted — It turns out she doesn't know how to use it, and on top of that it's not even loaded, and she doesn't know how to load it.

 - New Media Are Evil: Averted.
 The Internet, text messaging and high-tech communication in general are all tools the good guys make heavy use of.

 - Not So Different: Uses twice, once by Amber and once on her.
 Amber tells Govrolev that they both feel the same way about their companies; Hastings points out to Amber that she's just as much on the shadowy side of the law as he is.